csharpfritz/codemedic/doc/feature_bill-of-materials.md

-# Doctor DotNet — Repository Bill of Materials (BOM)
+# CodeMedic — Repository Bill of Materials (BOM)
 *A comprehensive dependency, vendor, and feature inventory for .NET repositories*

 ## Overview
-The **Doctor DotNet Bill of Materials (BOM)** provides a complete, multi‑layered inventory of all external dependencies, frameworks, services, vendors, and environmental requirements used by a .NET codebase.
+The **CodeMedic Bill of Materials (BOM)** provides a complete, multi‑layered inventory of all external dependencies, frameworks, services, vendors, and environmental requirements used by a .NET codebase.
 This goes far beyond a simple list of NuGet packages — it delivers enterprise‑grade visibility into the full ecosystem a repository relies on.

 The BOM is designed to support:
 - Compliance and procurement workflows